kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 Password: P@88w0rd

 NOTES：
-  1. After logging into the console, please check the monitoring status of service components in the "Cluster Management".
-If any service is not ready, please wait patiently until all components are ready.
+  1. After you log into the console, please check the monitoring status of service components in the "Cluster Management".
+If any service is not ready, please wait patiently until all components are up and running.
-  2. Please modify the default password after login.
+  2. Please change the default password after login.

 #####################################################
 https://kubesphere.io             20xx-xx-xx xx:xx:xx